 “Ima, Ima, look here,” Chavah gleefully shouted to me from across the square.
 I gazed at her lovingly and smiled as I waved, full of immense pride and pleasure.

 And then my eyes moved a mere foot away from her to a young man in his early twenties.
 My eyes locked on his.
 In that split second, I knew why he was there.
-As if looking down at the scene from above, and in excruciatingly slow motion, I howled Chavah’s name.
+As if looking down at the scene from above and in excruciatingly slow motion, I howled Chavah’s name.
 My voice sounded dull and guttural, like a phonograph record being played at the wrong speed.

-As I began to sprint toward Chavah, he pressed something in his hand and I knew life would never be the same for us again.
+As I began to sprint toward Chavah, he pressed something in his hand, and I knew life would never be the same for us again.
 “NOOOOOO,” I roared helplessly, the same sluggish, growling tone spewing from my mouth.

 Then he imploded, bits and pieces of flesh and metal hurtling everywhere.
-Something solid and sharp blew into my chest and blood spurted from me.
+Something solid and sharp blew into my chest, and blood spurted from me.
 I felt nothing—until I saw my beloved Chavah, one leg missing, her crown and matching scepter next to where her head should have been.
 Ravaged by pain—piercing, excruciating, unbearable pain, I heard a woman screaming.
-The wailing was horrific, heartbreaking.
+The wailing was horrific and heartbreaking.
 In my disordered state, the thought kept crashing through my tortured mind that it was impossible someone could feel more pain than me.

 As I cradled the shattered, dismembered body of my beloved Chavah, it was then that I realized the screaming was mine.